BuffaloBadger/RE_Basics_Examples/reb_8_2/README.md

-This problem was adapted from Evaluation 4 of CE 329 for Fall 2020.
+This problem was adapted from Evaluation Assignment 2 from 2021.